Monitoring-Logging-in-Kubernetes/kube-promo/README.md

 #### Prometheus Monitoring Setup on Kubernetes

-I assume that you have a kubernetes cluster up and running with kubectl setup on your workstation.
+Assume that you have a kubernetes cluster up and running with kubectl setup on your workstation.